Economic & Social Innovation

 The North Carolina Entrepreneurship Center (NCEC) provides expertise and resources in entrepreneurship.
 The NCEC provides special workshops and seminars, as well as one on one consulting, support, and mentoring, for both students and community entrepreneurs.
 Feel free to contact NCEC if you need some advice on how to start or grow your business.
 The NCEC can also help connect you with other individuals and organizations throughout North Carolina.

-The Office Research and Economic Development (ORED) acts as the portal for access and information concerning all activities at UNCG that involve economic development.
+The Office Research and Engagement acts as the portal for access and information concerning all activities at UNCG that involve economic development.
 These activities including workforce development, leadership development, public policy analysis, capacity building, entrepreneurship, the creation of intellectual capital and innovation commercialization.

-The Office of Innovation Commercialization (OIC) supports UNCG’s effort to encourage innovation and disseminate knowledge.
-OIC serves the university and the public by commercializing discoveries developed by faculty, students and staff.
-OIC also assists faculty in obtaining research support from corporate sponsors.
-The OIC also specializes in finding industry partners for further development of academic discovery and ultimately, innovation commercialization.
+The Innovation Partnership Services Office supports UNCG’s effort to encourage innovation and disseminate knowledge.
+IPSO serves the university and the public by commercializing discoveries developed by faculty, students and staff.
+IPSO also assists faculty in obtaining research support from corporate sponsors.
+The IPSO also specializes in finding industry partners for further development of academic discovery and ultimately, innovation commercialization.

 Opportunity Greensboro is a consortium of the business and higher education leaders in Greensboro who are working to further the connections between businesses and our colleges and universities.
 Through this national model of collaboration, we are identifying and acting on opportunities to transform our wealth of educational assets into commercial success-creating for Greensboro a competitive advantage for business growth.